SwiftGL/swiftgl.github.io/learn/01-opengl.md

 Whenever we tell OpenGL that we now want to draw lines instead of triangles for example, we change the state of OpenGL by changing some context variable that sets how OpenGL should draw.
 As soon as we changed the state by telling OpenGL it should draw lines, the next drawing commands will now draw lines instead of triangles.

-When working in OpenGL we will come across several <span><mark>state-changing</mark></span> functions that change the context and several state-using functions that perform some operations based on the current state of OpenGL.
+When working in OpenGL we will come across several <span><mark>state-changing</mark></span> functions that change the context and several <span><mark>state-using functions</mark></span> that perform some operations based on the current state of OpenGL.
 As long as you keep in mind that OpenGL is basically one large state machine, most of its functionality will make more sense.

 Objects